 However, in saying that, there are cases to be made for using Vue, React, WordPress, Laravel, and a bunch of other great technologies.
 Coding languages and frameworks aren’t one-size-fits-all.

 The only way we can answer this question conclusively is if you reach out to our team for a quick conversation to discuss your project.
-We’re highly experienced with Next.js, and can field any questions you have about it being the right choice for your project.
+We’re a website design agency highly experienced with Next.js, and can field any questions you have about it being the right choice for your project.

-In general, the benefits of Next.js far outweigh the limitations, and many of the disadvantages can be overcome by hiring a team of professional developers.
+In general, the benefits of Next.js far outweigh the limitations, and many of the disadvantages can be overcome when you hire Next.js developers.
 If you try to manage it all internally, you’ll probably spend excessive money and time, and it may not be as worthwhile.

 Our team of Next.js specialists would love to assist you with your web app.
 Contact us today to speak to us about how we can help you.